HEALTH PROMOTION & CHRONIC DISEASE PREVENTION NEWSLETTER

 Why Diabetes disease must be a Priority for each of us

-* Over 28 million people in the United States are currently living with diabetes; about 1.8 million people live in New York.
+* Over 28 million people in the United States are currently living with diabetes.
 Diabetes disease is diagnosed in more than one-half million people each year.

 * About one-third of the people with diabetes don’t even know they have it because diabetes symptoms rarely develop until complications develop.

 * If untreated, diabetes can lead to severe complications such as blindness, kidney failure, heart disease, heart attack, stroke, lower-limb amputations, liver and pancreas failure, and more.

 * Americans are growing more ethnically diverse; aging, gaining weight, and becoming less physically active.
 As a result, a greater proportion of people are affected by diabetes disease.

 * Diabetes is a chronic disease for which there is presently no known cure.
 Day after day, year after year, diabetes is quietly and diligently changing the lives of people with the disease.